Restrict: Optimization

-then the compiler is allowed to assume that ptrA, ptrB, and val point to different locations and updating the memory location referenced by one pointer will not affect the memory locations referenced by the other pointers.
+then the compiler is allowed to assume that a, b, and x point to different locations and updating the memory location referenced by one pointer will not affect the memory locations referenced by the other pointers.
 The programmer, not the compiler, is responsible for ensuring that the pointers do not point to identical locations.
 The compiler can e.g. rearrange the code, first loading all memory locations, then performing the operations before committing the results back to memory.